Frequently Asked Questions

 - Pay attention to the deadline(s) for submitting the different components of your application.
 If you have any questions or just want to double-check, it’s better to send us a quick email or call to verify.
 We’re happy to help!

 - When submitting your application or when contacting us for any reason, use an email address to which you will have regular access throughout the application process.
 Do not change your email address or stop checking email in the middle of the application process.
-Be sure to clearly state your concern or question.
+Be sure to clearly state your concern or question if you reach out to us via email.

 - Can you contact me when the application opens next year?